alocken/Project-1---SQL/starting_with_data.md

 ORDER BY totalvisits DESC;
 ```

-Answer: Event is observed to be the most frequent type observed.
+Answer: Event is observed to be the most frequent type.

 ![alt text](image-16.png)

-Question 4:

-SQL Queries:

-Answer:

-Question 5:

-SQL Queries:

-Answer: